asmeyatsky/vibecharter/README.md

 - 🔄 **Submit PRs**: Ready to contribute?
 [Create a pull request](https://github.com/asmeyatsky/vibecharter/pulls)
 - 🗣️ **Join the Conversation**: Share your experiences with the charter

+## 💝 Sponsorship

+Support the future of disciplined AI-augmented development!
+Your sponsorship helps maintain this framework and enables continued research into architectural governance for AI systems.

+- 💖 **[Become a Sponsor](https://github.com/sponsors/asmeyatsky)**: Support ongoing development and maintenance

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.